NVSL/QuadClass-Remote/README.md

 Red is positive.

 Attach the battery and tuck it under the board.
 You can trim the battery cable, if you want.
-Experimen with different lengths.
+Experiment with different lengths.